Teachers ride pillion on scooters as they make their way up a dusty, unpaved road in rural West Timor, Indonesia.

 School closures in Indonesia due to the COVID-19 pandemic and the shift to online learning has affected around 68 million students from pre-school to higher education levels.

 In Central Java, teacher Henrikus Suroto vowed his students wouldn’t be cheated out of their education.

-“The only solution is to be close to students with door-to-door teaching,” Henrikus told Agence France-Presse.
+“The only solution is to be close to students with door-to-door teaching,” said Henrikus in an interview.